-Ash concentrations smaller than 2 mg m-3 are considered safe.
+Ash concentrations smaller 2 mg m-3 are considered safe.
 Ash concentrations higher than 80 mg m-3 are definitely considered unsafe (Clarkson et al., 2016).
-Following a conservative approach, we therefore recommend avoiding regions within the 2 mg m-3 contour line of the Q99 of the a priori ensemble.
-Looking at Fig. 10, such no-fly areas would include a thin from
+Following a conservative approach, we therefore recommend avoiding regions within the

-420 Iceland to United Kingdom on 14 May, a small band south-east of Iceland on 16 May and a larger band which spreads from the east of Iceland along 65° latitude towards the North Sea on 17 May.
-The 16 and 17 May were the most severely affected days by flight cancellations during the considered time period of this study, when 20 %/31 % of all flights were canceled in Ireland and 19 %/26 % in the U.K (EUROCONTROL, 2010).
-Knowing that the vertical distribution of ash is not correctly represented in the models, vertical cross sections can nevertheless be used to estimate the upper height limit of the ash cloud.
-425 The cross sections shown in Fig. 11 reveal high ash concentration on 14, 16 and 17 May at different vertical levels for the a priori ensemble.
-Such hazardous regions are not obvious in the a posteriori ensemble.
-Considering the entire 3D field of ash concentration and using an appropriate flight planning software (Rokitansky et al., 2019; Hirtl et al., 2020) would help to avoid these regions.
+2 mg m-3 contour line of the Q99 of the apriori ensemble.
+Looking at Fig. 10, such no-fly areas would include a small band south-east of Iceland on 16 May and a larger band which spreads from the east of Iceland along 65° latitude towards the North Sea on 17 May.
+Indeed, these two days were most severely affected by flight cancellations during the considered time period of this study.
+On the 16/17 May, 20 %/31 % of all flights were canceled in Ireland and 19 %/26 % in the U.K (EUROCONTROL, 2010).
+Knowing that the vertical distribution of ash is not correctly represented in the models, vertical cross sections can nevertheless be used to estimate the upper limit of the ash cloud.
+The cross sections shown in Fig. 11 reveal high ash concentration on 17 May close to the meridian up to FL200.
+Considering the entire 3D field of ash concentration and using an appropriate ATM software (Rokitansky et al., 2019; Hirtl et al., 2020) would help to avoid these regions.

-Flight cancellations can therefore be avoided by flying through lower contaminated regions as demonstrated during the

-430 EUNADICS-AV exercise (Hirtl et al., 2020).
-Maintenance intervals of individual aircraft can then be obtained with flight planning software accumulating ash dose along relevant flight routes.
+Flight cancellations can therefore be avoided by flying through lower contaminated regions as demonstrated during the EUNADICS-AV exercise (Hirtl et al., 2020).
+To estimate the long-term damage due to high ash dose, we recommend using the median of the ensemble as this gives the best estimate of ash distribution.
+Maintenance intervals of individual aircrafts can then be obtained with ATM software accumulating ash dose along relevant flight routes.
 In a later perspective, the quantiles can be used to optimize the cost/loss function, in a similar approach as the one developed by other end-users of meteorological ensemble forecasting (Richardson, 2000).

 This approach would lead to a better management during future volcanic eruption crises.
-Probabilistic ash concentration forecasts, combined with certain "no-fly" areas could become the future operational ash products, enabling safety as well as cost considerations of flying in the presence of such hazards.
-This would result in much less impact caused by flight cancellations and a reduced number of reroutings and traffic flow congestions during volcanic ash events.
+Probabilistic ash concentration forecasts, combined with safe "no-fly" areas could become the future operational ash products, allowing cost-optimized consideration of such hazards.
+This will result in much less impact on flight cancellations, reroutings, and traffic flow congestions during volcanic ash events.